tlswg/tls13-spec/draft-ietf-tls-tls13.md

 offered by the client in its ClientHello.

-Upon receipt of a HelloRetryRequest, the client MUST first verify that the selected_group field corresponds to a group which was provided in the "supported_groups" extension in the original ClientHello.
-It MUST then verify that the selected_group field does not correspond to a group which was provided in the "key_share" extension in the original ClientHello.
+Upon receipt of a HelloRetryRequest, the client MUST first verify that the selected_kem field corresponds to a key exchange method which was provided in the "supported_kems" extension in the original ClientHello.
+It MUST then verify that the selected_kem field does not correspond to a key exchange method which was provided in the "key_share" extension in the original ClientHello.
 If either of these checks fails, then the client MUST abort the handshake with a fatal "illegal_parameter" alert.
 Clients SHOULD also abort with "unexpected_message" in response